Peavey Electronics: Classic series guitar amplifiers

-Peavey's line of guitar amplifiers made specifically for blues, jazz, and classic rock players.
-The original Classic series amplifiers were introduced in the 1970s (and were originally called the Peavey 'Vintage' series which the first releases used 6C10 tubes in the pre-amp, NOT solid State.
-6C10 amps have a Presence knob, not a Master.
-Vintage Series changed to a solid state pre-amp & a Master Volume (which is the easy way to tell if the amp has 6C10 pre-amp or not without removing the back panel to access the chassis), the solid state preamps and 6L6GC power tubes.
+This is Peavey's line of guitar amplifiers made specifically for blues, jazz, and classic rock players.

+The original Classic series amplifiers were introduced in the 1970s and were originally called the Peavey 'Vintage' series.
+The first releases used 6C10 tubes in the pre-amp, which was later changed to a solid-state pre-amp.
+All versions use matched 6L6GC power-amp tubes.

+You can tell if an amp is the 6C10 version if it has a presence knob or not, as the presence knob was replaced by a master volume knob on the solid-state preamp version.

 The Original 2–12 Vintage is 100 watts, whereas the 6–10 and the 1–15 are only 50 watts The original Classic was a 50 watt amp and two 12-inch speakers and a spring reverb, with two preamps for "clean" and "distortion" channels.
 They could be used separately, or by plugging the instrument into the "parallel" connection, which fed both preamps, allowing selection of one from the other using a foot switch.
 The instrument could also be plugged into the "series" connection, running first through the "clean" channel and feeding that into the "distortion" channel, providing a means of over driving the distortion preamp, creating a much more versatile method of producing distortion.
-The current line of Classic series amplifiers consist of three variations of the "Classic" model, the Classic 30 112, Classic 50 212 and 410.
-There are two variations of the "Delta Blues" model, the Delta Blues 115 and the Delta Blues 210.
+The current line of "Classic" series amplifiers consist of three variations of the "Classic" model, the Classic 30 with a single 12-inch speaker and the Classic 50 with two twelve-inch speakers or four ten-inch speakers.
+There are two variations of the "Delta Blues" model, the Delta Blues with one fifteen-inch speaker or two ten-inch speakers.
 They use 12AX7 preamp tubes, EL84 power tubes, and have spring reverb tanks.
-From 1994 to 1997, a 15 watts amp with a 10 inches speaker was also produced: the Peavey Classic 20.
+From 1994 to 1997, a 15 watts amp with a 10 inches speaker was also produced, the Peavey Classic 20.